How Does an E-Mountain Bike Work: Understanding the Basics

 The torque sensor measures the amount of force applied to the pedals and regulates the assistance provided by the motor.
 The cadence sensor monitors the rate at which the pedals rotate and adjusts the speed of the motor accordingly.
 Lastly, the speed sensor detects the speed of the bike and signals the motor to provide extra boost or slow down the bike.
 These sensors work together to make your ride enjoyable, safer and more efficient.

-You may also like: How to Measure the Size of Your Mountain Bike: A Comprehensive Guide
+You may also like: How to Upgrade Rear Shock on Mountain Bike: A Guide to Improving Your Ride

 Understanding the Role of the Battery in an E-Mountain Bike